WEBSITE PRIVACY STATEMENT

 You are not obligated to provide your personal information to Lisburn & Castlereagh City Council.
 However, as this information is required for some of our service delivery or for legitimate interests, we may not be able to offer some/all our services without it.

-Lisburn & Castlereagh City Council will only ever retain personal information for as long as it is necessary and we have strict review and retention policies in place to meet these obligations.
+Lisburn & Castlereagh City Council will only ever retain personal information for as long as it is necessary and we operate a strict Retention and Disposal Policy to meet these obligations.

 Where you have consented to us using your details for direct marketing consultation or communication purposes.
 You have the right to withdraw this consent at any time.

-You can request that we delete/destroy data by writing to us for removal of data to our Data Protection Officer and this will be reviewed to ensure the correct procedures apply, including compliance with the law.
+You can request that we delete/destroy data by contacting our Data Protection Officer, your request will be reviewed to ensure the correct procedures apply, including compliance with the law.

 Notifications of changes